 If the sun is out the park at Evesham is a great place to visit.
 It is near the river and offers plenty of green space.
 There is a fun waterplay area with jets and fountains so young children can get wet and have fun…Take your costumes/change of clothes and towels though!
 Plenty to do for older children too.

 Bourton-on-the-Water is a busy little town with a river running through it that is shallow enough in parts to do some paddling and splashing. *Please note this town gets very busy during summer months so be prepared for crowds!
 Perhaps plan your visit for late afternoon.

 Just 10 minutes away in Honeybourne we have All Things Wild.

 If you like dinosaurs and animals you can have a fantastic day out here, which is why we’ve included it in our guide to things to do with children in the Cotswolds.
 There are giant dinosaur models set up in the fields and you can follow the dinosaur trail.
 Information points explain all about them and when they walked on the earth.
 You can dig for dinosaur bones too!

 The small zoo has zebras, camels, meerkats, monkeys, birds and more.
-You can hop on the train safari which takes you around the site.
-The mix of outdoor and indoor play areas is great if the weather is looking a bit dodgy.
+You can hop on the farmyard safari which takes you around the site.
+The mix of outdoor and indoor education areas are great if the weather is looking a bit dodgy.

 If you like getting close to animals, make a visit to a farm part one of your things to do with children in the Cotswolds.
 Head up to Countryfile’s Adam Henson’s Cotswold Farm Park.
 It is just 20 minutes away at Guiting Power.